stefania-vasileiadou/stefania-vasileiadou/README.md

 One sentence I always use to describe myself is that **<em>I'm driven by questions I can't answer</em>**.

+You can reach me via email at stefania[at]u.northwestern.edu

 ## 🧩 Quick Facts
 - I'm originally from Athens, Greece, and I have heritage from the island on which the Odyssey is based
 - I'm fluent in Greek and English and proficient in French